aws-amplify/docs/android/analytics.md

 #### Update your IAM Policy:

-Amazon Pinpoint service requires an IAM policy in order to use the `submitEvents` API:
+Amazon Pinpoint service requires an IAM policy in order to use the `submitEvents` API.
+If you are using long-term AWS credentials of an `Amazon IAM` user, attach the following policies to the role of the `IAM` user.
+If you are using temporary AWS credentials vended by `Amazon Cognito Identity Pools`, attach the following policies to the Unauthenticated and/or Authenticated `IAM` roles of your `Cognito Identity Pool`.

 ```json
 {